 Our common stock has been quoted on the NASDAQ Capital Market under the symbol "RNIN" since November 27, 2006.
-We intend to apply for listing of our common stock on the NASDAQ Global Market under the symbol "RNIN" assuming we meet the listing requirements of the Nasdaq Global Market following this offering.
+We have applied for listing of our common stock on the NASDAQ Global Market under the symbol "RNIN."
 The following table sets forth the approximate high and low sales price for our common stock for the period indicated as reported by the NASDAQ Capital Market.
 Such quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission, and may not represent actual transactions.

 Period High Low

-Fourth Quarter 2006 \$7.18 \$ 3.50
+Fourth Quarter 2006 \$7.18 \$3.50

-First Quarter 2007 \$ 9.05 \$ 5.40
+First Quarter 2007 \$9.05 \$5.40